Sunday , 22 December 2024

-While the danger of loss of wealth due to the holding of bank notes is not imminent…it is better to make a move well in advance of a loss than to make the decision even one day too late.
+While the danger of loss of wealth due to the holding of bank notes is not imminent…it is better to make a move bth_hyperinflationwell in advance of a loss than to make the decision even one day too late.
 Here’s what could happen as the Great Unravelling progresses and how to protect yourself from those eventualities.

 The above are edited excerpts from an article* by Jeff Thomas (internationalman.com) entitled Understanding Hyperinflation.

-The following article is presented by Lorimer Wilson, editor of www.munKNEE.com (Your Key to Making Money!), www.FinancialArticleSummariesToday.com (A site for sore eyes and inquisitive minds) and the FREE Market Intelligence Report newsletter (register here; sample here) and has been edited, abridged and/or reformatted (some sub-titles and bold/italics emphases) for the sake of clarity and brevity to ensure a fast and easy read.
+The following article is presented by Lorimer Wilson, editor of www.munKNEE.com (Your Key to Making Money!)www.FinancialArticleSummariesToday.com (A site for sore eyes and inquisitive minds) and the FREE Market Intelligence Report newsletter (register here; sample here) and has been edited, abridged and/or reformatted (some sub-titles and bold/italics emphases) for the sake of clarity and brevity to ensure a fast and easy read.
 This paragraph must be included in any article re-posting to avoid copyright infringement.

 Thomas goes on to say in further edited excerpts: